girishten/angular-multipage-demo-with-oidc/README.md

 ## Build

-Run `ng build` to build the project.
+Run `rpm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.
+Check `angular.json` for futher customisation of the build configurations.

+Following set of run commands `build`, `build:dev`, `build:int` and `build:prod` were added to `package.json` with CI/CD pipeline in mind.
+Use it for `build without optimisation`, build for `dev server`, build for `int server` and build for `Build for Production`.

+You can take advantage of [Nodejs custom script](https://docs.npmjs.com/cli/run-script) and [Angular Build Configurations](https://angular.io/guide/workspace-config#alternate-build-configurations) if you wanted to create additional environments.

+## Deployment

+Angular application can be deployed to domain|sub-domain|sub-folder.
+For this demo, there is an assumption that API service is available via `base-url/api`.

+example: if `https://domain.tld` is Angular App and `https://domain.tld/api/v1-21/products/9634/reviews?sort=date&order=desc` can be a API URI.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+`NOTE:`  NOT WRITTEN YET - BE Careful with That.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Earlier Angular used to come with Protractor.
+Then Cypress become famous and it became very handy.
+So no more e2e folder or command.
+Please feel free to use any E2E testing that suites your team.
+If that tool is cypress then [Cypress](https://www.cypress.io/).

 ## Further help